A multivitamin for women over 50 is formulated to address the changing nutritional needs of older women.

 9. MultiFactors by Natural Factors

-While not a household name Natural Factors nonetheless hits one out of the park with their MultiFactors multivitamin.
-It’s a well-rounded supplement that leaves no nutritional stone unturned.
-From antioxidants to calcium to vitamin B12 for your mind this is a full service multi in an easy to swallow capsule.
+Natural Factors MultiFactors multivitamin is a well-rounded supplement that leaves no nutritional stone unturned.
+From antioxidants to calcium to vitamin B12 for your mind, this is a full-service multi in an easy to swallow capsule.

 Flaws: The probiotic component is relatively spare.
 Also, better hope you don’t have a problem because customer support can be an issue.